When your pet has an emergency we understand how alarming that is!

-Dr. Keith Frickey, the Medical Director of PARC Emergency, received his Doctorate of Veterinary medicine from the LSU School of Veterinary Medicine in 1985.
+Dr. Keith Frickey, received his Doctorate of Veterinary medicine from the LSU School of Veterinary Medicine in 1985.
 Dr. Frickey has worked the majority of his career in Emergency and Critical Care Veterinary Medicine.
 When not working, Dr. Frickey enjoys fishing, boating, biking and at times helping his wife, who tours nationally as a Children’s Entertainer, promoting the fun and excitement of the sciences to elementary age children.

 Dr. Schneide received her Doctorate of Veterinary Medicine from the Virginia-Maryland College of Veterinary Medicine in 2018.
 She enjoys photography, traveling and meeting new people.
 Her favorite thing to do is spend time adventuring outdoors with her partner Ben, and their old black lab ‘Bo’.